AppMath-masters/kademlia_gossip_implementation/README.md

 Thus, none of the nodes in the chain knows which node requested the file, and no one knows in which node the file is stored except for itself and its neighbors.

 #### Adding a file
-When a file is added to the system, the node communicates the identifier of this file to all of its neighbors, they retain this information.
+When a file is added to the system, the node evaluates the distance to the file ID of its ID and of its neighbors.
+If there is a neighbor whose identifier is closer to the file identifier than the one of the current node, the file is transferred to that neighbor, then the neighbor repeats this operation.

 #### Adding a node